-NY Green Bank's non-current liability represents the share of NYSERDA's net pension liability and net OPEB liability which is expected to be paid by NY Green Bank.
+NY Green Bank's net pension & OPEB assets represents the share of NYSERDA's net pension asset and net OPEB asset allocable to NY Green Bank.
 Pension and OPEB related deferred outflows of resources and deferred inflows of resources are recognized by NY Green Bank to the extent they relate to NY Green Bank's share of the total amount recognized by NYSERDA as a whole.

-Non-current liability activity for the year ended March 31, 2022 was as follows:
+Net pension and OPEB assets activity for the year ended March 31, 2023 was as follows: